 Thairath Online

-Coping with Sunday Scaries: How to Turn Sunday into a True Rest Day
+Coping with Sunday Scaries: How to Turn Sunday into a True Day of Rest

 Life22 Feb 2026 22:18 GMT+7

-Coping with Sunday Scaries: How to Turn Sunday into a True Rest Day
+Coping with Sunday Scaries: How to Turn Sunday into a True Day of Rest

-Understanding Sunday Scaries, or anxiety on Sunday evenings—can it lead to depression?
-Explore the causes along with treatment methods and ways to prepare mentally for a happy Monday morning starting fresh.
+Understanding Sunday Scaries, or anxiety on Sunday evenings: can it lead to depression?
+Explore the causes, treatments, and how to mentally prepare for a peaceful Monday morning start.

-What are Sunday Scaries?
+What exactly are Sunday Scaries?
 Why do we feel "down" every Sunday evening?

-Sunday Scaries, sometimes called Sunday Blues, is anxiety occurring in the late afternoon or evening on Sundays when thinking about Monday's tasks and responsibilities.
+Sunday Scaries, sometimes called Sunday Blues, is anxiety occurring in the afternoon or evening of Sunday when thinking about Monday's tasks or responsibilities.
 According to the American Psychological Association (APA), this is not a psychiatric disorder but a stress response (Anticipatory Anxiety) affecting both body and mind.

 Common symptoms of Sunday Scaries